 All team rosters are weekend to weekend rosters and may be changed from week to week at the discretion of the organization.
 Once a team has started a tournament, players may be added to their roster provided the player is of legal age (Legal Age is based on age as of April 30th) and has not played for another team of the same age bracket during said tournament.
 PENALTY: An ineligible player, due to roster rules, shall be removed from the game at the time of notification.
 There will be NO FORFEITS because of an ineligible player.
 A sub may replace the ineligible player if one is available, otherwise an automatic out will take place in the same manner as an injured player.
 No new players can be added to the roster once Pool Play has been completed.

 The Sports at the Beach age determination runs from September 1 through August 31 the following calendar year.
 Sports at the Beach determines the age of a player by an April 30th cutoff.
-For the 2015 season (Fall Kickoff Challenge 2014 through Epic Challenge 2015), the age of the player is determined by their age on April 30th, 2015.
+For the 2016 season (Fall Kickoff Challenge 2015 through Bronx Cheer Bash 2016), the age of the player is determined by their age on April 30th, 2016.

 Bocce Ball determines Home and Visitors for all Pool Games.
 Once Seed is determined, Top Seed will have choice of Visitor or Home.
 A team may start with 6 players and add the remaining players at any time.
 The spot(s) missing in the batting order will be an out(s).